maxisam/ngx-progressive-image-loader/README.md

 ## Features

 - No other JS dependency.
-Just Angular.
+Just Angular

-- Use **IntersectionObserver** to determine the timing to load the image.
+- Use **IntersectionObserver** to determine the timing to load the image

 - Support image and picture

 - Preserve space to avoid dom reflow

 - Show small default loading image with fading transition

+- Load image directly for spider (SEO friendly) or non-supported browsers

 ## Install